Best Of19 min read

 • Free plan is effectively useless

-• Can get expensive at scale even with discounts
+• Can get expensive even with discounts at scale

 • Some advanced reporting requires Enterprise tier